-How Benji and Joel Madden Went From Bad Boy Rockers to the Most Reliable Husbands in Hollywood
+How Benji and Joel Madden Went From Bad Boy Rockers to the Most Reliable Husbands in Hollywood - E!
+Online

 While Joel joked that he had to ask Nicole numerous times to marry him, his wife told Oprah Winfrey in 2014 that she knew from "day one" that he was her life partner.

-"We met and we were partners from day one and from the second we found out we were going to be parents together, we looked at each other and we said, 'Okay, both of our parents are divorced," the House of Harlow designer, 37, said on an episode of Where Are They Now?
-"We both have had ups and downs with our parents and we don't really have a strong example of what a healthy family life is, but we're recognizing that now, so let's work at it and let's go through this together as a team.'
+"We met and we were partners from day one and from the second we found out we were going to be parents together, we looked at each other and we said, 'OK, both of our parents are divorced,'" the House of Harlow designer, 37, said on an episode of Where Are They Now? "'We both have had ups and downs with our parents and we don't really have a strong example of what a healthy family life is, but we're recognizing that now, so let's work at it and let's go through this together as a team.'
 It's been great."

-The parents of two tied the knot in a lavish ceremony held at her father Lionel Richie's Beverly Hills estate, with Gwen Stefani and her then-husband Gavin Rossdale, Kris Jenner, Khloe Kardashian, Rachel Zoe, Ellen Pompeo and Pete Wentz all in attendance, and Benji serving as the best man.
+The parents of two tied the knot in a lavish ceremony held at her father Lionel Richie's Beverly Hills estate, with Gwen Stefani and her then-husband Gavin Rossdale, Kris Jenner, Khloé Kardashian, Rachel Zoe, Ellen Pompeo and Pete Wentz all in attendance, and Benji serving as the best man.
 (Oh, there was also an elephant present that Nicole rode into the ceremony.)

-Since then, the couple, the reformed party girl and the rocker, has quietly settled into married life.
+Since then, the couple, the reformed party girl and the rocker, have quietly settled into married life.

 "I would say that Joel is a very shy introvert, who loves life, who enjoys life, who loves music, has such a deep passion for music, and anybody who shares that same passion he will go above and beyond for," Nicole gushed to Australia's 60 Minutes.
 "He is a loyal person, who has the most incredible family values of anybody that I've ever met."